kammt/dis-troll.js/README.md

    ```
 2. Every time you want to trigger the timer, call the `startDistrollTimer` function
 3. Wait for happy customer reviews

+## But wait, my browser blocks auto-playing content
+Well, if you interacted with the website, then playing content is allowed (e.g. playing a video by pressing the play-button).
+As the "sound-playing" is a direct result of a website interaction (with a delay), it is not blocked by default.

+This was tested on Firefox and Brave.
+If you find incompatibilities, feel free to report them!

 ## What can I customise?
 - `data-min-minutes` - the minimum time that elapses until a timer runs out